 When your needs aren’t being met, you’re at a high risk of burning out.
 And if you’re used to prioritizing others’ needs over your own, it can be hard to notice this before it becomes a problem.
 Unfortunately, it’s quite common for people to ignore their exhaustion until it becomes unmanageable.

-According to experts at The Dawn Rehab, a rehab center in Chiang Mai, Thailand, you can recognize burnout by watching for the following symptoms:
+According to experts at The Dawn Rehab in Chiang Mai, Thailand, you can recognize burnout by watching for the following symptoms:

 Many workers—and especially high achievers—feel the pressure to just power through these symptoms, no matter how debilitating they may be.
 As tempting as it is, that strategy just isn’t effective.
 Even if the only goal is to do your job well, remember that you will be more effective at work if you take care of your mental health first.
 And what’s more, you deserve the same care and attention that you offer your colleagues and your clients.

 Rehab isn’t just for substance use disorders.
 Many programs are specifically tailored to help clients heal from job burnout.
 In this type of treatment, you can expect to balance your time between relaxation and more traditional therapies.

 Inpatient treatment isn’t a vacation.
 However, treating burnout is calming and rejuvenating.
 During this time, you’ll take a break from work, reassess your priorities, and develop more sustainable habits to use in the future.
 Your program may include a number of different components.